danielbsimpson/danielbsimpson.github.io/README.txt

-This house my GitHub Pages website to showcase the work I have done in Data Science.
+This houses my GitHub Pages website to showcase the work I have done in Data Science.